 It does!
 It will simmer for about 30 minutes during which time it does thicken.

 This homemade ketchup recipe is full of fresh seasonal ingredients, herbs and spices that you’ll love!

 Trust me you’ll never want to use store bought ketchup again!

 How to Make Homemade Ketchup – Step by Step:

-A spice packet is made with a square of double layered cheesecloth, to which the cloves, bay leaf, cinnamon stick, celery seeds, chile flakes, and allspice are added and tied shut with kitchen twine.
+- Make a spice packet with a square of double layered cheesecloth.
+Add the cloves, bay leaf, cinnamon stick, celery seeds, chile flakes, and allspice.

-When thickened to a desired texture (will thicken more when cool), the homemade ketchup is put in a glass container and stored in the refrigerator for up to 3 weeks.
+- When thickened to a desired texture (note: will thicken more when cool), the homemade ketchup is put in a glass container.
+Store in the refrigerator for up to 3 weeks.

 Suggested Supplies for Making Homemade Ketchup

 - 4-quart pot (avoid cast iron, unless well-seasoned, or aluminum)